How do you know if an online writer platform is legit? How do you learn how to spot writing scams?

-This post takes you through easy, quick steps you can take online to gather information about websites you’re thinking of paying for access to resources, job boards, or publishing opportunities.
+This post helps you learn how to spot writing scamps.
+It takes you through easy, quick steps you can take online to gather information about websites you’re thinking of paying for access to resources, job boards, or publishing opportunities.

-I spent perhaps 30 minutes tops, researching this site to see what I could learn.
-And it wasn’t tough to see they weren’t a good value, even at their current ‘sale’ price of $34 for lifetime access.
+I spent around 30 minutes researching this site to see what I could learn.
+And it wasn’t tough to see they weren’t a good value, even at their current “sale” price of $34 for lifetime access.

-If you’d like to avoid writing scams and learn how to verify online offers, read on:
+If you’d like to avoid writing scams and learn how to verify online offers, keep reading.

 Visit the website and look for red flags

 When you’re considering an online offer, it’s always a good idea to Google something along the lines of “WEBSITE NAME exposed” or “Is WEBSITE NAME a scam?”
-Here’s just a couple of the many results I got back when I plugged in Master Writing Jobs:
+Here is just one example of the many results I got back when I plugged in Master Writing Jobs.

 There was also this informative forum discussion on Absolute Write, among other results.

-When you see multiple scam-exposé pieces about a website and negative forum chatter, it’s probably not a good opportunity.
-These posts go into detail about the poor quality of the ‘resources’ you get and other drawbacks of this offer.
+When you see multiple scam-exposed pieces about a website and negative forum chatter, it’s probably not a good opportunity.
+These posts go into detail about the poor quality of the resources you get and other drawbacks of this offer.

 It’s the work of a moment to run a search like this, and can save you so much wasted time, effort, and money.
 (You can also check on Glassdoor for negative company reviews, but there was nothing on MWJ there.)